UTAT-UAS/ARCHIVE_hardware_integration/README.md

 ## Development Philosophy

 Everything here handles integration with hardware.
-Creates ROS nodes that publish to a topic for consumption by the flight stack.
+Creates ROS nodes that publish to a topic for consumption by the flight stack, or subscribe to a topic for forwarding to hardware. (potentially services as well)

+Ideally the `Controller` (and flight stack code in general) should care as little as possible wether they are running in simulation or on the real drone.
+By creating hardware interfaces here we can limit the points at which the software directly touches real hardware (a huge source of pain and suffering).

 ## TODO